juliusott/uncertainty-buffer/README.md

 ## Google Colab Execution
 ### These steps need no further installation and works out of the box

-1. upload example_notebook.ipynb in google colab
+1. upload notebooks/RL_multi_head.ipynb in google colab
 2. compress the the directory with the code to a zip file
 3. follow the steps in the explanation video